-Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
+Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where childrens' and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
 Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
 This policy contributes to the setting's commitment to all local and national requirements.
+For the lifetime of this policy (1 year) the school and all staff will be mindful of all additional regulations and guidance relating to the global pandemic, including those from the DfE, DoH and the Health and Safety and also local guidance from the LA and Public Health team.
+This includes all staff being extra vigilant to ensure the needs of all children are met.